ggeerraarrdd/eevveerryyddaayy-template/README.md

     **Form:**
     * The default Site list in the Form includes: [Codewars](https://www.codewars.com/), [DataLemur](https://datalemur.com/) and [LeetCode](https://leetcode.com/). **You can add or remove.**

-    If you don't want to change these default settings, skip to #4.

-2. **Customize Project settings**
+2. **Initialize project with default settings**

-    You can customize your settings during initialization by using the `every_start.ipynb` notebook.

     1. Open the `every_start.ipynb` notebook in the root directory.
+    2. Run all code cells by clicking `Run All`.
+    3. Skip to #5.

+3. **Initialize project with custom settings**

+    1. Open the `every_start.ipynb` notebook in the root directory.
-    2. Modify the code cell containing configuration settings:
+    2. Modify the code cell containing configuration settings (see #4 for details of options):

         ```python
         # Project: Title